3 Amazing Outreaches That Share God’s Love With the Hurting

 For those who need help with their schoolwork, Whiz Kids Tutoring is an everyday blessing.
 As a citywide ministry with more than 40 sites and close to 700 volunteer tutors, it’s Denver Public School’s largest after-school study hall.
 A Denver Public School teacher and an onsite coordinator staff each site.
 Tutoring is an opportunity for a volunteer to focus on the needs of one child, first grade through fifth grade, with weekly sessions throughout the school year.
 The tutor’s goal is to challenge his or her student both spiritually and academically.
 Tutors and students participate together in a Bible assembly after tutoring.

 The EDGGe (Everything Done to the Glory of God) is a threefold program for discipleship, mentoring, and service.
-Seventh- through 12th-graders are empowered to not only serve in their communities but also to become spiritual leaders.
+Seventh- through 12th-graders serve in their communities but also to become spiritual leaders.
 The long-term vision is to encourage young men and women to become adult men and women who choose to live their lives for the glory of God.
 Adult leaders in EDGGe must have one previous year of urban service and be involved in an urban ministry where the program is in place.
 Volunteers have a responsibility to nurture the students and in return enforce standards that kids must meet.

 The Third Story Sound Lot is based on the songwriting and stories of Amy Beth Augustin Barlow, composer and pianist.
 Like the Press, one of Sound Lot’s goals is to educate listeners about the realities and needs in the inner-city neighborhoods by sharing their stories.
 Sound Lot also uses story and song to invite listeners to consider the call of the gospel.